material-components/material-components-android/docs/components/NavigationDrawer.md

 </selector>
 ```

-or using default style theme attributes, styles and theme overlays (themes all
+Use default style theme attributes, styles and theme overlays which apply to all
-navigation drawers but does not affect other components):
+navigation drawers but do not affect other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">